oblivia-simplex/Narrativity/2_schneider.md

 silence is the only possibility.
-The additional characters only serve to distance the narrator from the rest of the world framed within the speech being made, the world that this speech unfurls and thus uses to gain the reader\'s confidence.
-It is this confidence that the story elicits, but only at the reader\'s behest: \"the meaning of this is unclear,\" as in \"still caught in an approach---and this approach is a parable which I am writing.\" I would second the idea of narrative as something that approaches a subject, that approaches language even, but does not touch it, and this subject\'s being untouched is what **The Parable** radiates outwards towards the reader.
-As in Polanski\'s **The Tenant**, the narrator goes crazy because he\'s alone in a room---the total devastation of narrative, what makes writing jump into the still air.*
+The additional characters only serve to distance the narrator from the rest of the world framed within the speech being made, the world that this speech unfurls and thus uses to gain the reader's confidence.
+It is this confidence that the story elicits, but only at the reader's behest: \"the meaning of this is unclear," as in \"still caught in an approach---and this approach is a parable which I am writing."
+I would second the idea of narrative as something that approaches a subject, that approaches language even, but does not touch it, and this subject's being untouched is what **The Parable** radiates outwards towards the reader.
+As in Polanski's **The Tenant**, the narrator goes crazy because he's alone in a room---the total devastation of narrative, what makes writing jump into the still air.*

 -------------------------------------------------------------------